QubitPi/react.dev/src/content/learn/start-a-new-react-project.md

 compiler.run();
 ```

-We put this in `scripts/build.js` so that we will be able to call this script during `npm run build` by adding the following line to `package.json`:
+We put this in `scripts/build.js` so that we will be able to call this script during `yarn build` by adding the following line to `package.json`:

 ```json
 "scripts": {